ckorgial/Huber-LRT-ENF-Detection/README.md

 # Our Paper

 This repo contains the codes of the proposed Huber ENF detector described in the [**On Robust Electric Network Frequency Detection Using Huber Regression**](https://dl.acm.org/doi/pdf/10.1145/3635059.3635098) paper.
-The paper is published in the proceedings of the ***Proceedings of the 27th Pan-Hellenic Conference on Progress in Computing and Informatics*** (PCI 2023).
+The paper is published in the ***Proceedings of the 27th Pan-Hellenic Conference on Progress in Computing and Informatics*** (PCI 2023).

 # Dataset